Wimnet/RequetDataSet/README.md

 Epoch Time - This field is the UNIX epoch time in milliseconds of the most recent YouTube API event in the 100-ms interval.

-Start Time - This field is the epoch time of the beginning of the experiment (in milliseconds).
+Start Time - This field is the Unix epoch time in milliseconds of the beginning of the experiment.

 Playback Progress - This field reports the number of seconds the playback is at epoch time from the start of the video playback.